door2door-io/d2d-code-challenges/data/README.md

 ## Technical assumptions

-* Your solution is expected to be implemented using one of the following languages: Java or Python.
-We prefer Python, since it is what we use in door2door.
+* Your solution is expected to be implemented using Python, since it is the language we use for data processing at door2door.
 * You are free to make use of any framework or library you please, but you must justify your choice.